quiltdata/benchling-packager/README.md

 # benchling-packager

-This repository contains CloudFormation template which represents example of Bechnling-Quilt integration.
+This repository contains CloudFormation template which represents example of Benchling-Quilt integration.
 It pushes Quilt packages on `v2.entry.created` and `v2.entry.updated.fields` Benchling [events](https://docs.benchling.com/docs/events-reference) and updates back Benchling entries with links to Quilt.
 It relies on using [schema](https://help.benchling.com/hc/en-us/articles/9684227216781) for Benchling entries.